isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Forms for Download.md

 Instructions for use:
-* If project application documents are less than 7 Megabytes, please submit through this [form](https://go.gov.sg/project-application-ghana)
+* If project application documents are less than 7 MB, please submit through this [form](https://go.gov.sg/project-application-ghana)
-* If project application documents are more than 7 Megabytes, please send it to us through email at Climate_Cooperation@pmo.gov.sg
+* If project application documents are more than 7 MB, please send it to us through email at Climate_Cooperation@pmo.gov.sg